philipturner/molecular-renderer/Documentation/other-documentation.md

 - Validate the process for normalizing for FOV.
 - Implement everything in a Google Sheet and hyperlink the results in this document.

+Realization about the API: user should specify the critical distance, as the distance where AO sample count starts dropping from "good enough for general purposes" to eventually 3, on a reciprocal curve.
+We provide studies, and recommended code for how it should vary with parameters like FOV.
+It is an opt-in option, given the complexity and number of variables involved.
+It should be part of the camera because it depends on FOV.

+`camera.criticalDistance: Float?`

+When shipping the PR, the default is `nil`.
+In the future, when the relationship between the variables has been ironed out, the framework will set a default value?

+No; it should at least be decoupled and normalized for FOV.
+Then, on startup, the descriptor may have a default value normalized for vertical FOV and vertical pixel count, also vertical resolution.
+Does upscale factor play a role?
+Perhaps it does, but we still normalize by final rendered image size.
+We cannot have a default value if it depends on the upscale factor.

+This seems like being lazy and not wanting to actually investigate the variables that contribute to critical distance.
+Then, there is no need for AO sample count or critical distance to be messed with in the public API.
+Just take the time to implement it as part of the current PR, when the time comes.

 ## MetalFX Latency Issues

 On macOS, there is a problem with the MetalFX framework that may lead to massive program startup times.
 These appear as if Swift switched from `-Xswiftc -Ounchecked` to true release mode, making the user wait up to 10 seconds to compile after the tiniest change to the code.